akornatskyy/scheduler/README.md

 The scheduler allows you to manage all of your automation tasks in a single place via simple UI or command line.

+This service works on any Kubernetes cluster (such as Minikube), it’s easy to deploy with little to no configuration.

 If you’re using this service, **★Star** this repository to show your interest, please!